 Especially if you are a couple or family.

 If you are traveling alone, you can dry your clothes on anything, on a chair for instance.
 But if there are more of you, and if you’ll be having more clothes, there simply won’t be enough space.
-That’s why it’s a good idea to pack a washing line of some sort with you.
+That’s why it’s a good idea to pack a travel clothesline with you.

 What about you?
 How do you do laundry when traveling?
 Do you have a laundry soap with you?
 What’s the best laundry soap you have tried?